What are Open Educational Resources (OER)?

 Also, see the William and Flora Hewlett Foundation, SPARC Open Education Fact Sheet and Massachusetts Open Education – Achieving Access for All have additional information and statistics.

 Contact your subject librarian for assistance in identifying OER materials that work best for your classes.
-Also explore the information provided by discipline (see tabs above).
+Also explore the information provided by discipline (see tabs on left).

 Created by George Mason University, the Mason OER Metafinder searches sixteen targets in real-time, instantly returning the top several hundred or so relevant hits from each site.